A Pitbull Lab mix is an energetic dog created by crossing a Labrador Retriever and an American Pitbull Terrier.

 Though they’re usually bred by design, some Pitador pups end up in shelters or with rescue groups.

-If you want to adopt one of these dogs, consider checking your local shelters or contacting a Labrabull or breed-specific rescue organization.
+To adopt a labrador pitbull mix, consider checking your local shelters or contacting a Labrabull or breed-specific rescue organization.

 Labrabull characteristics

-There are few standards for the Labrabull breed regarding size since it is relatively new.
+There are few standards for the Labrabull breed regarding size since this hybrid dog is relatively new.

 A Labrador Retriever and American Pitbull Terrier mix weighs 45 to 90 pounds and stands 20 to 24 inches at the shoulder.